-Born and raised in Brazil, up in the mountains in a city yet at least 300km away from the sea, I became fascinated by the sea.
-Since I was a kid I have always been attracted to water, I just could not resist entering the water or just putting my hand in the water.
-Now living in The Netherlands for 15 years, a country below sea level and surrounded by the sea and freshwater in many ways, I became highly passionate about marine life and could not stay away from it anymore.
-My name is Ayumi Kuramae Izioka, a passionate marine biologist ready to explore the world and bring awareness to the public.
+Born and raised in Brazil, up in the mountains in a city yet at least 300km away from the sea, I became fascinated by the marine life.
+Since I was a kid I have always been attracted to water, I just could not resist entering the water.
+I lived in The Netherlands for 15 years, a country below sea level and surrounded by water in many ways.
+Through many life experiences I became highly passionate about marine life.
+My name is Ayumi Kuramae Izioka, I work as the Saba Bank National Park Officer and Science Coordinator on Saba, Dutch Caribbean.

-I am a graduate BSc student in Coastal and Marine Management in The Netherlands, with expertise in marine biology and ecology.
-My passion was triggered during my first dive experience at the Great Barrier Reef.
-That is when I realized the importance of a sustainable cooperation between men and the ocean.
+I graduated as a BSc in Coastal and Marine Management, with expertise in tropical marine biology and ecology.
+My passion was triggered during my first scuba dive experience at the Great Barrier Reef.
+That is when I realised the importance of a sustainable cooperation between men and the ocean.
 It was a turning point for me, and a motivation to become a specialist in this field for the rest of my life.
-The famous question of "What I wanted to be when I 'grow up' (I am 1.60m)" was answered with various answers: marine biologist, orthodontist, graphic designer and architect.
-But, believe it or not, most often your first answer is the best one.
-Time has brought me to many places, mainly the Caribbean on which I specialized and got the chance to work on great projects.
-I worked together with many great governmental and non-governmental organisations, multi-cultural students and I explored a wide range of countries (25% of the world!) by the age of 23.
-I volunteered in many project and have a worldwide network of great scientists.
-Currently I am working on new publications from the Caribbean and I am the public relations officer of Oceaware that I manage together with my partner.
+Time has brought me to many places, mainly the Caribbean in which I specialised and got the chance to work on great projects.
+I worked together with many great governmental and non-governmental organisations, multi-cultural students and I explored a wide range of countries (25% of the world!) by the age of 25.
+I volunteered in many projects and have a worldwide network of great scientists.
+Currently, I run my own project on lionfish and in the meantime I am working on new publications from the Caribbean.
+Besides, together with my partner we run Oceaware where I focus on the public relations.

-In the upcoming year of 2017 I expect to be exploring even more of the marine life and who knows I might specialize in a certain field that I would never have thought about it before.
-So keep yourself updated with my blog and follow how I explore the rest of the (75%) world!
+In the upcoming year of 2018 I expect to be exploring even more of the marine life and who knows I might specialise in a certain field that I would never have thought about it before.
+So keep yourself updated with my blog and follow how I explore the rest of the world through marine biology!